gauntletai-p4-pointer/animator/_docs/Brainlift—Cursor for 2D Game Art Pipeline.md

 	- or, an expert view but different from layperson (eg., [[State of the art in 2D character animations]] mentions Spine2D as a leading commercial option)
 	- our spiky take: **leveraging an approach like Spine's, with transformations/deformations, skeletons, inverse kinematic constraints, etc. can fix a lot of AI generation issues**

+# Agent behaviors
+- change the look of a character across its animations
+- create new characters
+- change a characters' animations
+- create environmental artwork
+- leverage as context global style references, specific contexts for animation or bodypart replacements

 # Approaches considered
 - animating SVGs
 	- generation of SVGs is lower quality than generation of raster images